bluelightzero/unresponsive-cursor/README.md

 It should help when you are doing activities that require timing, but the server is lagging.

+# Version 1.3

+ - You can now toggle the text on and off.

 # Version 1.2

  - You can now have a message next to the cursor for lag type.